wpilibsuite/frc-docs/source/docs/software/wpilib-tools/path-planning/pathfinder/adding-field-images.rst

 =================================
 The initial release of PathWeaver contained the field image for the *FRC*\ |reg| 2018 Game.
 The next update will include *FIRST*\ |reg| Destination Deep Space.
 Here are instructions for adding the 2019 game now or adding your own field image for some other application.

-Games are loaded from the ``~/PathWeaver/Games`` on Linux and Mac or ``%USERPROFILE%/PathWeaver/Games`` directory on Windows.
+Games are loaded from the ``~/PathWeaver/Games`` on Linux and macOS or ``%USERPROFILE%/PathWeaver/Games`` directory on Windows.
 The files can be in either a game-specific subdirectory, or in a zip file in the Games directory.
 The ZIP file must follow the same layout as a game directory; the JSON file must be in the root of the ZIP file (cannot be in a subdirectory).

 Download the ready-to-use *FIRST* Destination Deep Space field definition :download:`here <files/DeepSpace.zip>`.
 Other field definitions are available in the `PathWeaver GitHub repository <https://github.com/wpilibsuite/PathWeaver/tree/master/src/main/resources/edu/wpi/first/pathweaver>`__.